 Grilling is enormously popular in Korean cuisine.
 I’m sure many of you have been to a smoke-filled Korean restaurant where you grill your meat at the table.
 I’ve shared a number of marinated Korean BBQ recipes.
-Samgyupsal gui (삼겹살구이), which is grilled fresh pork belly, is highly popular in Korean homes.
-It’s an absolute favorite!
+Here, we are grilling pork belly, samgyupsal (삼겹살).

 The fresh meat is grilled without seasoning or marinating.
-You can cook the strips of pork belly in large pieces or in bite size pieces.
+You can cook the strips of samgyupsal in large pieces or in bite size pieces.
 When cooking large pieces, you can cut cooked pieces with a pair of kitchen scissors on the grill/pan.

-You can simply grill pork belly but we also throw in other vegetables such as garlic, mushrooms, and chili peppers.
-Onions, scallions and kimchi are all great options as well.
+We usually grill pork belly with other vegetables such as garlic, mushrooms, and chili peppers.
+Onions, scallions, kongnamul (soybean spourts), and kimchi are delicious fried with pork belly as well.

 At home, we use a portable gas grill or electric grill to cook at the table, or we fire up the grill outside.
 Traditionally, grilling is done over wood charcoal (sootbul, 숯불), which is considered the best heat source for Korean grilling and used by many good Korean BBQ restaurants.